falkr/ttm4175/pages/prep-iot-mqtt.md

 :goals: After this week, you will be able to:

-- Run and operate your own MQTT broker.
 - Create an MQTT client in Python.
 - Publish and receive messages, including data payload.
 - Select proper quality-of-service levels.